InnerSourceCommons/InnerSourcePatterns/not-invented-here.md

 ## Problem

-Perfectly good solutions are being rejected because of Not Invented Here.
-Engineers and their managers will choose to implement functionality themselves first, even if an alternative exists.
+High quality solutions are being rejected due to the "Not Invented Here" mindset.
+Engineers and their managers are choosing to rewrite the same functionality even though an alternative exists.
-As a result, developers incur costs and time, resulting in redundant solutions.
-Impact: duplicative development, redundancy, reinventing the wheel, not learning the lessons from other solutions, slower time to market, missing out on better technology.
+Impact: Duplicative development, Cost, Redundancy, Missed opportunities for knowledge transfer, Slower time to market, Quality impact (potential to miss out on leveraging superior technology).

 ## Context
 *Where does the problem exist? what are the pre-conditions?*
-* Traditional development teams not used to how open communities can work.
+* Traditional development teams lack experience and knowledge of community engagement.
-* Strong silos in the company.
+* Company has silos.
 * Excess of ownership culture.
-* Little to no history using open source
+* Little to no history using open source.

 ## Forces
 *What makes the problem difficult?
 What are the trade-offs?
 These are constraints that can be changed at a cost.*
+* Lack of trust.
+Limited opportunities to build relationships and trust with Developers outside of their particular area.
 * Strong egos (team or individual).
-* Unwillingness to work with others.
+* Unwillingness or reluctance to work with others.
+* Concern that contributions from non-team members might be of inferior quality.
+* Concerns related to time constraints.
+Project Managers need to to deliver the project in alignment with schedule committments.
-* Belief or reality that there is excessive time pressure; learning something new will take away from the prime directive.
+* Belief that learning and implementing something new will take away from the prime directive.
-* No incentive to contribute or even consume (they are measured a certain way)
+* No incentive to contribute or even consume because it is counter to their KPIs.
-* Lack of trust.
-* Maybe the software cannot be reused (not designed for reuse).
-Can the team doing the code accept innersource contributions?
-Lack of modularity may make them brittle.
+* Software may not be modular/designed for reuse.
+Team writing the code is not positioned to accept innersource contributions.
-* Fear of losing control (e.g., PjM want to deliver their project on time)
+* Fear of losing control.
 * Security can be a problem.

 ## Sketch (optional)